planetlabs/planet-client-python/docs/source/cli/reference.rst

      - BOOLEAN

    * - limit
      - Limit the number of items.
+Default: 100

        DEFAULT: `100`
      - NUMBER